Night Senior Care Assistant by Howard Finley Care Ltd

 - Must have great organisational skills.

-- Must live in or very near to Wigan, in the event of any emergencies.
+- Must live in or very near to Bournemouth, in the event of any emergencies.

 Work authorisation: